About Us

 I have a background in mental health and youth and community work and hold a Masters in Social Policy from UCC.

-I have been a lifelong campaigner on equality and social justice issues, including women’s rights and am a member of the Board of Management of the Phoenix Women’s Centre as I am committed to ensuring that all women should be able to have access to a safe space, in which to meet up, learn new skills, identify the issues that are important to them and be a part of developing their own solutions and advocating for the changes they need to see, to ensure that real equality for women becomes a reality.
+I have been a lifelong campaigner on equality and social justice issues, including women’s rights and am a member of the Board of Management of the Kerry Women’s Centre as I am committed to ensuring that all women should be able to have access to a safe space, in which to meet up, learn new skills, identify the issues that are important to them and be a part of developing their own solutions and advocating for the changes they need to see, to ensure that real equality for women becomes a reality.

 Lesley